dragon-dune/dragon-dune/README.md

 -   The Goblins, who's bloodthirsty mercenaries fight for gold, even against their own king.
 Their thirst for treasure finds them with a trove of artifacts.
--   The Orcs, who control the wild lands of the west.
+-   The Orcs, who control the lands of the west.
 They worship the mighty Red Dragon.

 Players take turns, buying artifacts to use in battle, recruiting